-- preclinical testing, - clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.
+- preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

-Research and development expense decreased to \$32.9 million from \$35.1 million in the years ended December 31, 2005 and 2004, respectively.
-The decrease was primarily due to lower clinical trial activity in 2005 as compared to 2004.
-This decrease was offset in part by increased formulation and development activities for Remoxy and other preclinical activities as well as increased compensation related expenses.
+Research and development expense increased to \$46.8 million from \$32.9 million in the years ended December 31, 2006 and 2005, respectively.
+The increase was primarily due to increases in clinical and development activities for Remoxy and PTI-202 and non-cash stock-related compensation costs of \$3.8 million associated with the adoption of SFAS 123R.